slackapi/node-slack-sdk/docs/index.md

 The Slack platform offers several APIs to build apps.
 Each Slack API delivers part of the capabilities from the platform, so that you can pick just those that fit for your needs.
-This SDK offers a corresponding package for each of Slack's APIs (and a few additional ones).
+This SDK offers a corresponding package for each of Slack's APIs.
 They are small and powerful when used independently, and work seamlessly when used together, too.

 **Just starting out?** The [Getting Started tutorial](https://slackapi.github.io/node-slack-sdk/getting_started) will walk you through building your first Slack app using Node.js.